huhrichard/x9_tour_s11_zygarde/README.md

 - Protect
 - Overheat

-Rotom-Heat is great counter to Zacian, Calyrex-Ice, the mirror sunny match-up, although the stamina is super high, so I still bring protect instead of ally switch, although AS would be a good cover to Zygarde.
+Rotom-Heat is great counter to Zacian, Calyrex-Ice, the mirror sunny match-up, although the stamina is not super high.
+So I still bring protect instead of ally switch, although AS would be a good cover to Zygarde.
 Also Grimmsnarl's screens helps a lot on the damage reduce to Rotom-H.

 This team itself is quite flexable, 3 dynamax choices: Zygarde/Venusaur/Rotom-H and 3 supports.
 I didn't came up with much strategies about the lead, but feel free to ask.